iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

 #.
 When using my flight controller's motor testing feature (:ref:`PX4 testing <qgc_testing>` or :ref:`Ardupilot testing <test_with_ardupilot>`), multiple modules spin on the same motor command

-    If, when sending individual throttle commands with your flight controller's testing feature, multiple modules start spinning, the most likely problem is that at least one of your module's :ref:`DroneCAN ESC indexes <esc_index_parameter>` is configured incorrectly.
+    When sending individual throttle commands with your flight controller's testing feature, if multiple modules start spinning, the most likely problem is that at least one of your module's :ref:`DroneCAN ESC indexes <esc_index_parameter>` is configured incorrectly.
 If you would like to individually command each connected module, each module must have a unique ESC Index.